Pedrotojal/couchsurfing/index.md

 **:: Where you can turn on your laptop and work or charge your phone**
 - [Starbucks São Sebastião](https://goo.gl/maps/tP1xS7fWxGP2) | metro: sao sebastião
 - [Starbucks Rossio](https://goo.gl/maps/C8ed4fdCHCn) | metro: restauradores
-- [Holmes Place Defensor de Chaves](https://goo.gl/maps/fve3ukJtApP2) (it's a gym, go up to the cafe) | metro: saldanha
+- [Holmes Place Defensor de Chaves](https://goo.gl/maps/fve3ukJtApP2) (it's a gym, go up to find the cafe) | metro: saldanha
 - [Montana Café](https://goo.gl/maps/uKg69gkPtmH2) | metro: cais do sodré | *great coffee*
 - [A Gama do Vasco](https://goo.gl/maps/wfBQDkfB7zB2) | metro: picoas
+- [Municial Library Palácio das Galveias](https://goo.gl/maps/DyKzQ4vsrJ92) | metro: campo pequeno | gorgeous place with a nice kiosk outside

+**:: Museums**

+The information I'm adding here is based on this [site](https://pumpkin.pt/eventos/museus-e-monumentos-gratuitos-no-primeiro-domingo-de-cada-mes/)
+Every Sunday and Holiday, some museums are free from 10am to 2pm (for residents only).
+Other museums have their specific days when they are free to visit.
+Check the list on the website, so that you are careful not to plan your visit while locals are there (avoid queues).
+You can check the Prices [here](http://www.patrimoniocultural.gov.pt/static/data/bilheteira/precario_bilheteira.jpg), under "Bilhete Normal"

 **:: An overview of the city**